This is unpublished

 Candidates whose qualifications appear to match our program will receive an email invitation to interview virtually with the nephrology faculty.

-Interviews will be conducted by Fellowship Program Director Dr. Cary Paine, Associate Program Director Dr. Sarah Struthers, and faculty within the Division of Nephrology.
+Interviews will be conducted by Fellowship Program Director, Dr. Cary Paine, and Associate Program Director, Dr. Fionnuala Cormack, with additional interviews with nephrology faculty members.

 Danielle Long